tooeasyman/Homework2021/README.md

 - create payment - make a payment to another user account in the system
 - getpayments - show current user's balance and list of payments

-MediatR is employed to keep those controller thin and loosely coupled with CQRS pattern based heavy lifting classes.
+MediatR is employed to keep those controllers thin and loosely coupled with CQRS pattern based heavy lifting classes.
 Dependencies like commands, queries and handlers are automatically injected.

-More libraries like AutoMapper, FluentValidation are used to make the classes extremely loosely coupled.
+More libraries like AutoMapper, FluentValidation are also employed to further help loose coupling.

-Persistence wise, NHiberate is used so that I can focus more on OOP instead of RDBMS programming.
+Persistence wise, NHiberate is used for the application to stay OOP instead of RDBMS centric.

 Extensibility wise, changes can be made to commands and queries easily to incorporate more business needs.
 E.g. to add support for getting payments in a date range, only very minimal changes are needed around the controller class, GetPaymentsQuery and its handler.

-To help you navigte the code base, here are main folders and corresponding use:
+To help you navigte the code base, here is a list of main folders:

 - .github\workflows - Github actions.
 Two workflows are provided take care of CI and CD respectively
 - database - sql script to create the backend database and initialize demo data
 - src - web api implementation.
 - src\Command - CQRS.commands
 - src\Controllers - web API controllers
-- src\CustomExceptions - a good practice to follow: our business logic specific exceptions
+- src\CustomExceptions - a good practice to follow: define our business logic specific exceptions wherever possible.(I haven't created many though due to time constraints)
-- src\Extensions - a bunch of service extension classes to seamlessly weave validation, persistence, JWT auth etc into .net core API pipeline
+- src\Extensions - a bunch of service extension classes to seamlessly weave validation, persistence, JWT auth etc into the web API pipeline
 - src\mappers - NHibernate mapping classes
 - src\Middlewares - error handling and JWT middleware to attach current user ID to current http context
 - src\Models - mainly POCO entities
-- src\Persistence - NHibernate based persitence access classes
+- src\Persistence - NHibernate based persitence layer code
 - src\Queries - CQRS.queries
 - src\Services - password and auth service
 - test - test project